 20-841.09.
-Telemedicine; coverage of health care services; definition
+Telehealth; coverage of health care services; definition

-A. All contracts issued, delivered or renewed on or after January 1, 2018 must provide coverage for health care services that are provided through telemedicine if the health care service would be covered were it provided through in-person consultation between the subscriber and a health care provider and provided to a subscriber receiving the service in this state.
+A. All contracts issued, delivered or renewed in this state must provide coverage for health care services that are provided through telehealth if the health care service would be covered were it provided through an in-person encounter between the subscriber and a health care provider and provided to a subscriber receiving the service in this state.
 The following requirements apply to coverage of telehealth services:

 F. This section does not apply to limited benefit coverage as defined in section 20-1137.

-E. For the purposes of this section, "telemedicine":
+G. For the purposes of this section, "telehealth":

 1. Means the interactive use of audio, video or other electronic media, including asynchronous store-and-forward technologies and remote patient monitoring technologies, for the purpose of diagnosis, consultation or treatment.

 (a) The use of an audio-only telephone encounter between a subscriber who has an existing relationship with a health care provider or provider group if both of the following apply: